Creating Palaces for the People

 - Centers updated in 2024: Oak Square YMCA, Charles River YMCA, Burbank YMCA and North Suburban YMCA

-YMCA of Greater Boston Facilities Investment Strategy
+YMCA of Greater Boston Facilities Investment Strategy FAQ's

 The YMCA of Greater Boston has launched a comprehensive strategy to strengthen infrastructure, improve member experiences, and ensure long-term sustainability.
 This includes significant renovations, addressing deferred maintenance, modernizing facilities, and aligning with environmental goals such as achieving NetZero carbon emissions and reducing our carbon footprint.

-These projects address critical deferred maintenance, outdated systems, and safety concerns that have developed over time.
+These projects address facility equity, critical deferred maintenance, outdated systems, and safety concerns that have developed over time.
 By making these improvements, we ensure that our YMCA centers remain safe, functional, and welcoming to all members for many years to come.

 The YMCA of Greater Boston is focused on upgrading critical systems (like dehumidification and roofs), implementing energy-efficient solutions such as heat pumps, and complying with green building standards.
 These upgrades will reduce operating costs and improve energy efficiency, ensuring our facilities remain functional and sustainable for years.